wendyverdonk93/docs/content/faq/finance/uncleared-payments.md

 ## Evaluate the Transaction Amount

 Ask yourself if the transaction amount (of a purchase) is higher (or lower) than average.
 Are you willing to risk that this payment will be revoked after you have delivered your product/service?
-Consider whether the amount is unusually high compared to the average order value in your online shop.
+Consider whether the amount is unusually high compared to the average order value in your ecommerce.

 ## Product or service